thimens/MiniPoker/README.md

 # MiniPoker

 A short version of the Poker game.
-Five cards, no draws, just deal and check for winners.
+One deck (52 cards), five cards per player (up to 10 players), no draws, just deal and check for winners.

 This game uses just a subset of the regular poker hands: